ersiko/meneamebot/README.md

 # meneamebot
 This is the code behind telegram bot [meneamebot](https://telegram.me/meneantebot).
 Reads from "[meneame](https://www.meneame.net)" digg-like news aggregator's rss and forwards stories to bot subscribers.
+It also updates already-forwarded stories with new values for number of comments, number of clicks, etc.

 It was just a proof of concept of what can be done with telegram bots, and a way of learning about python.
 Any improvement, correction, suggestion or linting is welcome.